tlswg/tls13-spec/draft-ietf-tls-tls13.md

 describes a concrete attack on constructions that do not bind to the server's certificate.
 It is unsafe to use certificate-based client authentication when the client might potentially share the same PSK/key-id pair with two different endpoints.
-Implementations MUST NOT combine external PSKs with certificate-based authentication.
+Implementations MUST NOT combine external PSKs with certificate-based authentication of either the client or the server.

 If an exporter is used, then it produces values which are unique and secret (because they are generated from a unique session key).